 Where S is the advancing speed (km/h), W is the operational width (m), Ct is the theoretical capacity (ha/hr), A is the harvested area (ha), T is the specified time (hr), Ce is the effective field capacity (ha/hr), and Fe is field efficiency (%).

-Losses and drops
+Losses

-Normal drops
+Normal losses

-Although this loss has nothing to do with the work of the combine, having its amount is necessary for measuring other losses (Figure 2).
-For this purpose, a wooden frame of 1 square meter in different points of the tested plot with an extent of 1x1 was cast.
-After separating the stands inside and outside the box, healthy seeds spilled on the ground (inside the box in front of the combine and before moving the combine) were collected and weighed.
+Although natural losses are irrelevant to the performance of combine harvesters, knowing the amount is necessary for measuring other kinds of losses (Figure 2).
+For this purpose, wooden frames of 1 square meter were placed in different points of the 1x1 tested plots.
+After separating the paddies inside and outside the frames, the pristine and undamaged paddies on the ground (inside the frames in front of the combine and before moving the combine) were collected and weighed.
 Natural drops can be measured in any area of the field, but to increase the accuracy of the measurement, the frames were placed in front of the combine so that other wastes could be examined in the same area after the operation.